-Interactive objects were rated aesthetically more pleasant than quiescent objects.
+IOs were rated aesthetically more pleasant than quiescent objects.
 Vibration was more positively rated than any other behaviour in most of the dimensions.
 Light and sound were rated more positively than no behaviour (quiescent objects).
 However, subtleties arise in the comparisons with sound and light.
-Sometimes light and sound are rated equally (as for the Special dimension for rough textured objects), and sometimes vibration is rated close to light (as for the Pleasant dimension for spheres).
+Sometimes light and sound were rated equally (as for the special dimension for rough textured objects), and sometimes vibration was rated close to light (as for the pleasant dimension for spheres).
 In addition, sometimes there appear to be differences in the magnitude of the main differences between factors.
-For example, the difference between 'relaxing' ratings for rough textured versus smooth spheres is not as large as that for cubes.
+For example, the difference between relaxing ratings for rough textured versus smooth spheres was not as large as that for cubes.
 This could be explained by considering the combined effect of the IOs' texture and shape: a cube made of relatively soft material (fabric) is less sharp to handle than the same shape made of a rigid material (plastic).
 It is worth noting here that the effect sizes for the main effect of behaviour were generally much larger than those for the other main effects and also the interactions.
-This suggests that, for the aesthetic dimensions considered in this study, behaviour accounted for more variation in participants' ratings than any of factor or combination of factors.
+This suggests that for the aesthetic dimensions considered in this study, behaviour accounted for more variation in participants' ratings than any factor or combination of factors.

-The most prominent outcome of the analysis regarding the behaviour of IOs is that IOs with an embedded behaviour are judged more aesthetically pleasing than quiescent IOs, possibly, because an object that looks as any other suddenly displaying an autonomous behaviour is still unusual in our daily experience, thus generating arousal or surprise.
+The most prominent outcome is that IOs with an embedded behaviour are judged more aesthetically pleasing than quiescent IOs, possibly because an object that looks as any other suddenly displaying an autonomous behaviour is still unusual in our daily experience, thus generating arousal or surprise.
 In other words, "novelty" might have played a role in this preference.
-In particular, Humphrey (1972) showed that the "interesting" dimension is mainly being driven by novelty.
-It could be therefore that novelty made the objects more interesting and, in general, more pleasing overall in comparison with quiescent objects.
-It should be noted, however, that besides measuring the dimension of "interesting-ness" or "surprising-ness" participants were explicitly requested to rate the objects in terms of "relaxing-ness" and "comfortable-ness".
-An explanation based purely on arousal or novelty would predict the effect of the former but not of the latter dimensions.
-Indeed, the ratings for the relaxing and comfortable dimensions did decrease compared to the others dimensions, but the effect of any-behaviour preferred over quiescence did not completely disappear (with few exceptions of quiescent objects preferred over sounding objects).
+In particular, Humphrey (1972) showed that the interesting dimension is mainly being driven by novelty.
+Novelty may have caused the preference for the behaving objects.
+It should be noted, however, that besides measuring the dimension of "interesting-ness" or "surprising-ness," participants were explicitly requested to rate the objects in terms of "relaxing-ness" and "comfortable-ness."
+An explanation based purely on arousal or novelty would predict the effect of the former but not the latter dimensions.
+Indeed, the ratings for the relaxing and comfortable dimensions did decrease compared with the other dimensions, but the effect of behaviour remained (with few exceptions of quiescent objects preferred over sounding objects).

 Although an explanation of the "behaviour effect" based on arousal or novelty cannot be ruled out, it seems that these aspects by themselves are not sufficient to explain the role of behaviour in aesthetics.
-As the effect of behaviour was so robust and consistent, and as it occurs (even if reduced) for dimensions that are not directly related to arousal, it can be suggested that "behaviour" may be an aesthetic primitive in Latto (1995)'s terms.
+As the effect of behaviour was so robust and consistent and as it occurs (even if reduced) for dimensions that are not directly related to arousal, it can be suggested that "behaviour" may be an aesthetic primitive in Latto's (1995) terms.

-It is known that moving stimuli attract attention and arousal more than static stimuli (Franconeri & Simons, 2003) and aesthetics positively correlate with arousal (Marković, 2012).
+It is known that moving stimuli attract attention and arousal more than static stimuli (Franconeri & Simons, 2003), and aesthetics positively correlates with arousal (Marković, 2012).
 IOs' reaction to the user can be intended, in some way, as moving stimuli.
-It can therefore be hypothesised that IOs enhance arousal and this improves the aesthetic experience.
+It can be hypothesised that IOs enhance arousal, and this improves the aesthetic experience.

-Another possible interpretation of the effect of behaviour in aesthetics is the fact that the objects produced behaviour in response to the action of the participants.
+Another possible interpretation of the effect of behaviour in aesthetics is that the objects produced behaviour in response to the action of the participants.
 They activated when picked up and stopped when put down.
 It could be argued that objects have actively "interacted" with the participants, "acknowledging" that they have been touched by them.
-In other words, the feedback provided by the behavioural objects to the participants' action of picking them up might work as a reward that is positively evaluated.
+The feedback provided by the behavioural objects to the participants' action of picking them up might work as a reward.